turboscrew/rpi_stub/README.md

 - Reading and writing memory
 - Stopping with ctrl-C
 - Through-gdb logging
+- Currently one 1 MB block of strictly ordered memory

+Breakpoint #0x7ffc and #0x7ffb can be used for sending messages to gdb client.
+The pointer to the string needs to be in r0.
+Breakpoint #0x7ffc sends a null-terminated string and #0x7ffb needs the length to be in r1.

+Breakpoint #0x7ffa is used for querying information from rpi_stub.
+The query ID needs to be in r0 and possible parameter in r1.
+For now only one query is implemented.
+Query ID 1, no parameters - returns the strictly ordered memory block start address in r0 and its byte length in r1.

 About mmu, caches and UART0 configuration (including interrupt), check the command line parameters.